Supereg/homebridge-http-switch/README.md

 * `statusUrl` is the http url which is called to retrieve the current state of the switch.
 It is an **GET** request and expects to return 0 for OFF or 1 for ON without any html markup (**required**)
 * `auth` is **optional**.
 If your http server expects basic authentication you can set `username` and `password` in the `auth` object which is then used for any given url.
-If you just ned authentication for one specific url you still need to use the following pattern: `http://username:password@example.com`
+If you just need authentication for one specific url you still need to use the following pattern: `http://username:password@example.com`
 * `debug` is **optional**, default is 'false'.
 If enabled the plugin prints more detailed debug information